 Insecurity and Imposter Syndrome

-Scott’s Imposter Syndrom
+Scott’s Imposter Syndrome

-A great post that was many techie’s first introduction to Imposter Syndrome
+A great post that was many techies’ first introduction to Imposter Syndrome

 A few quotes from people he asked about these feelings:

 • I always feel like a phony just biding my time until I’m found out.
-It definitely motivates me to excel further, hoping to outrun that sensation that I’m going to be called out for something I can’t do
+It definitely motivates me to excel further, hoping to outrun that sensation that I’m going to be called out for something I can’t do.

 • Plenty of times!
-Most recently I started a new job where I’ve been doing a lot of work in a language I’m rusty in and all the “Woot I’ve been doing 10 years worth of X language” doesn’t mean jack.
-Very eye opening, very humbling, very refreshing
+Most recently I started a new job where I’ve been doing a lot of work in a language I’m rusty in and all the “Woot I’ve been doing 10 years’ worth of X language” doesn’t mean jack.
+Very eye-opening, very humbling, very refreshing.

 • Quite often.
 I don’t truly think I’m a phony, but certainly there are crises of confidence that happen… particularly when I get stuck on something and start thrashing.

-• Quite often actually, especially on sites like stack overflow.
+• Quite often actually, especially on sites like Stack Overflow.
 It can be pretty intimidating and demotivating at times.
 Getting started in open source as well.
-I usually get over it and just tell myself that I just haven’t encountered a particular topic before so I’m not an expert at it yet.
+I usually get over it and just tell myself that I just haven’t encountered a particular topic before, so I’m not an expert at it yet.
 I then dive in and learn all I can about it.

-• I think you are only a phony when you reflect your past work and don’t feel comfortable about your own efforts and achievements.
+• I think you are only a phony when you reflect on your past work and don’t feel comfortable about your own efforts and achievements.

 Vulnerable